ColoradoDemography/Server-and-Website-Documentation/doc/layouts.md

 ## About the Current Design

 Our current design is a clone of the former [DOLA](https://www.colorado.gov/pacific/dola) (organization) style.
 We recognize that many of our users identify with us strongly with DOLA, and to be taken to a website with a completely different look and feel would be jarring.

-Within our current layout there is plenty of room for customization and optimization.
+Thankfully, within our current layout there is plenty of room for customization and optimization.
 Thus far we have made minor style adjustments, and will continue to do so.

 ## Layouts